The fourth U.S. Navy ship to honor Commodore Thomas Macdonough (1783-1825); see Macdonough I for biography.

-The fourth Macdonough was projected as DL‑8, but redesignated DLG‑8 prior to keel laying by the Fore River Shipyard, Bethlehem Steel Co., Quincy, Mass., 15 April 1958; launched 9 July 1959; sponsored by Mrs. Agnes Macdonough Wilson, great‑granddaughter of Commodore Thomas Macdonough; and commissioned 4 November 1961, Comdr.
-Wm.
-G. Hurley in command.
+The fourth Macdonough was projected as DL‑8, but redesignated DLG‑8 prior to keel laying by the Fore River Shipyard, Bethlehem Steel Co., Quincy, Mass., on 15 April 1958; launched 9 July 1959; sponsored by Mrs. Agnes Macdonough Wilson, great‑granddaughter of Commodore Macdonough; and commissioned on 4 November 1961, Cmdr.
+William G. Hurley in command.

-The guided‑missile frigate Macdonough, having undergone an extended shakedown and training period, reported to her home port at Charleston, S.C., 23 September 1962 and assumed duties as flagship for Commander, Cruiser‑Destroyer Flotilla 6, Atlantic Fleet.
-A, month later she joined other units of the 2d Fleet in enforcing the Cuban quarantine, remaining with that force until it was dissolved on Thanksgiving Day.
-The first 3 months of 1963 were spent firing missiles off the coast of Florida under the auspices of the Operational Test and Evaluation Force.
-She returned to Charleston in March and operated in the Charleston‑Norfolk area until departing on her first 6th Fleet deployment 4 June.
+The guided‑missile frigate Macdonough, having undergone an extended shakedown and training period, reported to her home port at Charleston, S.C., on 23 September 1962 and assumed duties as flagship for Commander, Cruiser‑Destroyer Flotilla 6, Atlantic Fleet.
+A, month later she joined other units of the Second Fleet in enforcing the Cuban quarantine, remaining with that force until it was dissolved on Thanksgiving Day.
+The first three months of 1963 were spent firing missiles off the coast of Florida under the auspices of the Operational Test and Evaluation Force.
+She returned to Charleston in March and operated in the Charleston‑Norfolk area until departing on her first Sixth Fleet deployment 4 June.

 After conducting further exercises off the east coast, Macdonough prepared once again for oversea movement; and, on 2 May 1967, she departed Charleston for her fourth Mediterranean cruise.
 She conducted summer midshipmen training, visited various Mediterranean ports and participated in several joint exercises with ships of Allied navies, returning to South Carolina 28 October.

-Macdonough continued operating with the mighty 2d Fleet until May 1968 when she again deployed to the Mediterranean, returning to her home port in September.
+Macdonough continued operating with the Second Fleet until May 1968 when she again deployed to the Mediterranean, returning to her home port in September.
 She remained off the east coast into 1969.